-1. Flexible Investment amount at least 10% of TDC 2 points Pool Investment amount at least 5% but less than 10% of TDC 1 point 2.
+1. Metro Pools Investment amount at least 10% of TDC 2 points Investment amount at least 5% but less than 10% of TDC 1 point 2.
 Rural Investment amount at least 5% of TDC 2 points Pool Investment amount at least 2% but less than 5% of TDC 1 point

-- Evidence from the unrelated 3rd party demonstrating source and amount of investment. - Description and location of improvements on site map. - Timeline for completion.
+- Evidence from the unrelated 3rd party demonstrating source of investment, amount of investment, and timeline for completion - Description and location of improvements on site map